 We know that the ideal spray day is sunny, starts a few hours after sunrise once the dew has mostly burned off, and has consistent winds away from sensitive areas.
 Spraying should end well before before sunset, before calm conditions signal the onset of the inversion.

 But what to do when that day never happens?
 All too often, high winds persist day after day, and night spraying is the only alternative.
 In that case, do what you can to minimize potential damage.
 Survey downwind areas.
-Cloudy skies suppress inversions.
+Choose cloudy skies that suppress inversions.
 Incoming weather systems are usually associated with consistent winds, and these may reduce inversion risk.
 If drift is a possibility, apply more water and use the coarser nozzles at your disposal to minimize it.
-And productivity will once again pay dividends, allowing you to get a greater proportion of your work done when conditions are better.
+Any investments made to boost productivity will pay dividends, allowing you to get a greater proportion of your work done when conditions are better.